Jamaica Mi Krazy

 The Black River is with 53,4 kilometres one of the longest rivers in Jamaica.
 You can find more than 100 species of birds in the swamp of the Black River.
 It’s also a habitat for the Jamaican crocodile.
 The river flows into the place which is also called ‘Black River’.

-Holland Bamboo is a 4-kilometre long road with bamboo trees.
+Other sights of interest in this area are the beautiful YS Falls.
+These Falls are still unspoiled!
+On the way to the Appleton Rum Estate you pass by Bamboo Avenue, which is a 4-kilometre long road with bamboo trees.
 It feels if you are driving in a bamboo tunnel.

 Tip!
 The boat tour through the wetlands is a must-do while visiting the south coast of Jamaica.